-It's my conviction that we just went through a serious wake up call.
+It's my conviction that we just went through in 2020 was a serious wake up call.

 If you've been awake at all during this historic season, you know that last year was filled with endless terrible news.
 Even still, this New Year will pose its own set of challenges.

-Despite all the tragedy we just went through in 2020, we were reminded of some important things.
+Despite all the tragedy we just went through, we were reminded of some important things.
 These are things too often forgotten during the good times when life is easy.

 2021, like any other year, will have obstacles of its own that we will all to face collectively and individually.
 Knowing this, it's very important that we carry certain universal truths close to heart as we move forward together.